-Border Field State Park Beach
+Border Field State Park: the Beach Border

 Along the Mexican border, 15 miles south of San Diego, is the Border Field State Park beach.
 It is a surprisingly beautiful and open place.
 This mile and a half long beach spot is the southernmost beach in the state of California.
 The Border Field State Park contains both coastal and beach habitat on the US-Mexican border.
 This California state beach begins at the border and stretches north to the mouth of the Tijuana River.
 It is managed by the state and as well as the Tijuana River National Estuarine Research Reserve.
 The state park is located within the boundaries of Imperial Beach, California.

 There are highly scenic views down the beach to the north and the estuary from the Border Field State Park.
 In the park, you’ll also find barbecues, picnic areas and corrals in case you roll in on your horse.
 This beach does not have lifeguards.
 Swimming is not encouraged because of dangerous rip tides, big waves and the water is highly polluted.

 Where is Border Field State Park Beach?
 32°53′N 117°12′W

 Friendship Park’s Water is not Friendly

 On the 2nd of February, 1848, the Treaty of Guadalupe Hidalgo officially ended the war between Mexico and the United States of America.
 In addition to ceding California and the Southwestern states to the United States, the treaty “provided that the new international border between the two countries be established by a joint United States and Mexican Boundary Survey.
 The commission began its survey at Border Field.”

 [pullquote]I had a couple interactions with the men who patrol the border here.
 They were all pretty friendly guys and seemed both helpful and knowledgeable.[/pullquote]